netdata/netdata/docs/why-netdata/unlimited-metrics.md

 Well... they can't do otherwise!

-1. Time-series databases limit the number of metrics collected, since the number of metrics influences their performance significantly.
+1. Time-series databases limit the number of metrics collected, because the number of metrics influences their performance significantly.
 They get congested at scale.

 3. SaaS providers centralize all the metrics so they depend on metrics filtering to control their costs.